 Stage 1 students on the Water environments excursion walking through bushland towards Buffalo Creek and the Lane Cove River

-Water environments | Stage 1 HSIE geography excursion
+Water environments excursion | Stage 1 HSIE Geography | Field of Mars EEC

 Program overview

-When selecting excursion dates please avoid days with a high tide between 11am and 1pm – tide chart.
+When selecting excursion dates, please avoid days with a high tide between 11am and 1pm – tide chart.

 Learning intention